kabir/large-domain/README.md

 stop - does a kill <PC ProcessId> on each remote slave instance triggering a graceful shutdown start - starts the remote DC instance

+By default the slaves will be managed sequentially.
+To make stuff happen in parallel, pass in 'parallel' along with the other commands, e.g.
+$./start-slave.sh kill start parallel

 Check the slaves are running
 =============================
 On your local machine: